minhwanoh/SimExm/README.md

 `source activate sim`

-All dependencies currently used are: numpy, Cython, jupyter, ipywidgets, matplotlib, Pillow, scipy, tifffile, images2gif,and h5py.
+All dependencies currently used are: numpy, Cython, jupyter, ipywidgets, matplotlib, Pillow, scipy, images2gif,and h5py.
-You first need to install numpy separatly:

-`pip install numpy`

-Once numpy has been installed correctly, you can install the rest of the dependencies located in requirements.txt.
-.To install all at once, from the terminal, do:
+To install all at once, from the terminal, do:

 `pip install -r requirements.txt`